How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that every visual element is given a unique ID displayed as a shortcode.
-As you will see in a moment, this allows you to add graphs and charts to your pages easily …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see shortly, this lets you easily embed graphs and charts into your content …

-After adding an element to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …
+After adding a new element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

 First, create a new post or page (or open an existing one) …